PhD Photon Physics

 Before you start your application, you should have:

-You’ll also need to make sure you have the following to hand:
+You'll also need to make sure you have the following:

-• Certificates: Certificates and final transcripts of any completed university-level qualifications and interim transcripts for qualifications in progress.
+• Certificates and transcripts: Certificates and final transcripts of any completed university-level qualifications and interim transcripts for qualifications in progress.
 If your transcripts are in a language other than English, you must provide an official English translation.
+If your current weighted average mark or GPA is not included on these documents, please also include an official document from your university verifying this information.

 • CV: Summarising your academic record and highlighting experience that demonstrates your potential to conduct research.